csm/gelfj/README.md

 * Use `SocketChannel` in favor of `Socket` and `OutputStream` to send messages via TCP.
 Fail if sending the entire message fails.
 * Use `InetAddress.getAllByName` and round-robin through the answers (ELBs in AWS can have multiple IP addresses).
-* Look up the hostname after 60 seconds (AWS recommends a 60 second TTL for host lookups).
+* Look up the hostname again after 60 seconds (AWS recommends a 60 second TTL for host lookups).
 Note that Java may cache DNS lookups like an idiot; check your installation.
 * Retry sending a message once, since we may need to reconnect.
 * Spew a little more debug output to stderr, but not too much.